swar/nba_api/CONTRIBUTING.md

 Please include the following with each issue:

-* Version of the nba-api you are using
+* Version of the nba_api you are using

 * Reproducible steps (1...
 2...
 3...) that cause the issue